FrankJamison/2019CSharpIntermediate/README.md

-# C# Intermediate - Classes, Interfaces, and OOP
+# C# Intermediate - Classes, Interfaces, and OOP Excercises

 This repository contains a set of small console apps focused on *object-oriented design* concepts from the Udemy course **C# Intermediate - Classes, Interfaces, and OOP**.
 Each folder is an independent exercise with its own solution (`.sln`) and console project (`.csproj`).